OHDSI/bayes-bridge/README.rst

 where `y` is a 1-D numpy array and `X` is a 2-D numpy array or scipy sparse matrix.

 Currently the linear and logistic model (binomial outcomes) are supported.
-See `bayesbridge_demo.ipynb` for demonstration of further features.
+See `demo.ipynb` for demonstration of further features.

 Citation
 --------